3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 - Reproducing media: embedding pictures, videos, audio, graphic elements, etc. into your document

-In each case, acknowledging your source with a citation at the point of use and follow-up bibliographical reference at the end of your document (see §3.5 below) is essential to avoid a charge of plagiarism.
-Let’s now look at each of these in turn.
+In each case, acknowledging your source with a citation at the point of use and follow-up bibliographical reference at the end of your document (see §3.5) is essential to avoid a charge of plagiarism.
+Let’s now look at each of the text-based means of using source material and save reproducing media for §7.3 on writing reports.

 3.4.1: Quoting Sources

-- Use double quotation marks: In North America, we set off quoted words from our own words with double quotation marks (“ ”).
+In North America, we set off quoted words from our own words with double quotation marks (“ ”).
 Opening quotation marks look a little like a tiny superscript “66” and the closing marks like “99.”
-For a pneumonic device, you might want to think of a quotation as a hockey legend play with Mario Lemieux (jersey number 66) setting up Wayne Gretzky (99) for the goal.
+For a mnemonic device, you might want to think of a quotation as a hockey legend play with Mario Lemieux (jersey number 66) setting up Wayne Gretzky (99) for the goal.

 - Also use double quotation marks for putting a single word or two in “scare quotes” when you’re drawing attention to how people use certain words and phrases—again, not single quotation marks since there is no such thing as quotation marks “lite.”